 OPTIONAL: A URL for contacting the PII Controller.

-JSON: piiControllerURL, type: url
+JSON: piiControllerURL, type: string

 Privacy Policy

-REQUIRED: A link to the privacy policy and applicable terms of use in effect when the consent was obtained and the receipt was issued.
+REQUIRED: A link to the PII Controller’s privacy statement/policy and applicable terms of use in effect when the consent was obtained, and the receipt was issued.
 If a privacy policy changes, the link SHOULD continue to point to the old policy until there is evidence of an updated consent from the PII Principal.
+This field MUST contain a non-empty string.

-JSON: policyURL, type: url
+JSON: policyURL, type: string

 Data, Collection, and Use Fields

-This section specifies services, personal information categories, attributes, PII confidentiality level, and PII Sensitivity.
+This section defines the fields for services, personal information categories, attributes, PII confidentiality level, and PII Sensitivity.

-Services
+services

-REQUIRED: Contains one or more ‘service’ elements.
+REQUIRED: An array that contains one or more items where each item represents one Service.
 It is only required for the JSON encoding of a consent receipt.

 JSON: service, type: array